juri-khanmeh/final_assignment/REAMDME.md

 by using navigation stack on gazebo environment.
 The robot is localized by user request.
 The robot can implement the following tasks:
-1. move randomly in the environment, by choosing 1 out of 6 possible target positions:
+1. Move randomly in the environment, by choosing 1 out of 6 possible target positions:
    [(-4,-3);(-4,2);(-4,7);(5,-7);(5,-3);(5,1)], implementing a random position service.
-2. directly ask the user of the next target position (checking that the position is one of the possible six) and reach it
+2. Directly ask the user of the next target position (checking that the position is one of the possible six) and reach it
-3. start following the external walls
+3. Start following the external walls
-4. stop in the last position
+4. Stop in the last position

 ## Content of Package
 ### Nodes
 1. (control)
-* ROS publisher: publishing the robot speed
+* ROS publisher: publishing the robot speed.
-* ROS subscriber: subscribe for robot position
+* ROS subscriber: subscribing for robot status.
-* ROS client: receiving a random target
+* ROS client: calling (user_interface),(move_random),(move_target),(wall_following) services.

 2. (user_interface)
-* ROS server: Service Server replys to the client with a option number
+* ROS server: service server replys to the client with a option number.

 3. (move_random)
-* ROS server: Service Server, execute to move robot randomly
+* ROS server: service server, execute to move robot randomly.
-* ROS publisher: publishing the robot target position
+* ROS publisher: publishing the robot target position.
-* ROS subscriber: subscribe for robot position
+* ROS subscriber: subscribing for robot position.
+* ROS client: calling (random_pos) and receive a random target.

 4. (move_target)
-* ROS server: Service Server, executed to move robot to a target
+* ROS server: service server, executed to move robot to a target.
-* ROS publisher: publishing the robot target position
+* ROS publisher: publishing the robot target position.
-* ROS subscriber: subscribe for robot position
+* ROS subscriber: subscribing for robot position.

 5. (random_pos)
-* ROS server: Service Server replys to the client with a random target
+* ROS server: service server, replys to the client with a random target.

 6. (wall_following)
-* ROS server: Service Server, executed to let the robot follow wall
+* ROS server: Service Server, executed to let the robot follow wall.
-* ROS publisher: publishing the robot speed
+* ROS publisher: publishing the robot speed.
-* ROS subscriber: subscribe for laser scan value
+* ROS subscriber: subscribing for laser scan value.

 ### Topics
 - /cmd_vel